 It is a step-by-step graphical approach that works on the probable outcomes.
 Each result is identified, which branches into further analysis, and the decision tree traces different paths to their conclusions.
 In this manner, it helps prepare a comprehensive yet easy-to-understand breakdown.

 Several problems and queries can be solved with the help of decision trees.
-In addition to that, both numerical and variable data can be entered into a decision tree which makes it helpful in substantiating information.
-An organization that integrates a Decision tree software in its systems can streamline most customer problems.
+In addition, numerical and variable data can be entered into a decision tree which makes it helpful in substantiating information.
+An organization that integrates a Decision tree software can streamline most customer problems.